atomone-hub/atomone/docs/architecture/adr-001-late-quorum-extension.md

 ### Backwards Compatibility

-The proposed modifications preserve backwards compatibility with the existing governance module of the Cosmos SDK.
-The introduction of new parameters—**`QuorumTimeout`**, **`MaxVotingPeriodExtension`**, and **`QuorumCheckCount`**—and the **`QuorumCheckQueue`** do not disrupt the current functionality of the governance module.
+The proposed modifications preserve backwards compatibility with the existing `x/gov` module of the Cosmos SDK.
+The introduction of new parameters—**`QuorumTimeout`**, **`MaxVotingPeriodExtension`**, and **`QuorumCheckCount`**—and the **`QuorumCheckQueue`** do not disrupt the current functionality of the `x/gov` module.
 These new elements will be activated for proposals initiated post-implementation of these changes.
 The governance process for pre-existing proposals will continue to adhere to the established voting period rules, because they won’t be present in the **`QuorumCheckQueue`**.

 ### Positive